 Be a Parish Councillor

-If you would like more information please contact a current councillor or the clerk.
+If you would like a chat about becoming a councillor of Long Ashton Parish Council, please contact a current councillor or the clerk.